ShehryarX/graphql-store/README.md

 Navigate to `localhost:4000/graphql`.

 ## Abstract

-This is my submission for the Shopify Internship Challenge Summer '19.

 Initially, I chose create a RESTful API using Node and Express.
 In the early stages of development, I realized how tedious the endpoints I created were.
 After looking up GraphQL, my perspective on API development completely pivoted!
 GraphQL is not only easy to implement, but even easier to use.
 Plus, I wanted to learn something new.
 For this reason, I chose to implement the API using GraphQL.
 All the back-end is stored on MongoDB (mlab) through interfacing with mongoose.